activisthandbook/articles/academy/web-dev/week-2.md

 </div>

 # Installations
-Nof installations are required for this week.
+No installations are required for this week.

 # Group project
 Before next Sunday, work together with your fellow students and prepare the following: